mikpom/genomvar/docs/_sources/Introduction.rst.txt

 set-like operations on them.
 It supports import from VCF files and export to NumPy.

+For documentation see `here <https://mikpom.github.io/genomvar/>`_.

 Installation
 ============

 Requirements:

-1. bx-python
+1. Python >=3.6
+2. rbi-tree
-2. jinja2
+3. jinja2
-3. pysam
+4. pysam

 To install::

-  pip3 install genomvar
+  pip install genomvar

 Sample usage
 ============